kurmasz-assignments/cis343-term-paper-v1/README.md

 ## Evaluation

-You will have two opportunities to revise your paper.
+You will have up to two opportunities to revise your paper.

 In order for me to read your entire paper and provide feedback on the content,
   1. Your paper must be substantially complete.
 (For example, don't submit a rough-draft-quality paper to see if you get enough Ms for a grade you are willing to live with.)